canonic-epicure/joosex-bridge-ext/README.md

             }
         })

-`Ext.Panel` have `setTitle` method, which Joose treats like setter, and tries to initialize the attribute with it.
+`Ext.Panel` have `setTitle` method, which Joose treats like setter, and tries to initialize the attribute with it (before call to ExtJS constructor).
 However the call to `setTitle` relies on already initialized instance (it will fire the 'titlechange' event), so the exception raise.